Jas000n/word_cloud_from_Bilibili_danmaku/README.md

 # word_cloud_danmaku
-use you-get and regular expression create word cloud for bilibili video
+crawl danmuku file and use regular expression to create word cloud for bilibili video
 ## To analyse what is discussed when watching this video
 ![](example.jpg)
 ## Installation